The Softmax Function

 Derivative of Softmax

-So the derivative of the softmax function is given as,
+So the derivative of the softmax function is:

 Derivative of Cross Entropy Loss with Softmax